 "Good Morn...
 Kaede are you alright?"

-As Kaede's pale cheeks sucked in deep breaths of cold, icy air, the Princess who had been awaiting their arrival stepped up to hold the smaller girl's shoulders.
+Kaede's pale cheeks sucked in deep breaths of cold, icy air, and Princess who had been awaiting their arrival stepped up to hold the smaller girl's shoulders.

 "Yeah, just... give me a moment."